Topic-Wise Notes: Food & Beverage Operations

 -- OR --

-Give five types of trolleys used in the Food & Beverage Service.
+Q.2.
+What is a Gueridon service?
 What are the advantages and disadvantages of a gueridon service?
-(10)
+(3+7=10)

 Highly personalized service.
 The wait staff prepares or carves the dish and serves the guest personally.